SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 - Make sure the SlimeVR addon is enabled in SteamVR Settings > Startup/Shutdown > Manage Add-ons.
 - Make sure you have [SteamVR Trackers enabled in the SlimeVR settings](server/configuring-trackers.md#configuring-how-many-virtual-trackers-you-need).

+## My tracker keeps flashing

+This is intended behavior, the number of flashes lets you know the current status of your tracker.
+Check the top of the [the setup page for more info](server-setup/initial-setup.md#test-your-trackers).

+## My aux tracker isn't working
+- Ensure that the tracker was powered off before the aux tracker was connected.
+- In order to make sure your aux tracker is set up, you need to specify it in your `defines.h` uploaded to the primary tracker's firmware.
+Check the [bottom of the section mentioning defining the pins on the configuring the SlimeVR firmware page](firmware/configuring-project.md#define-pins-of-the-selected-board).
+Alternatively, you should ensure that you have correctly soldered VCC to AD0 on your aux tracker IMU.

+## Sensor was reset error

+Check your INT wire, there is either a bad connection or you have it connected to the flash pin.
+If you are building your tracker on a breadboard, your connections may be not firm enough and cause this error.

+## Trackers are drifting more than expected

+- Make sure that the tracker is placed on a solid, vibration free surface when powered on.
+The sensors need to calibrate for 10-20 seconds in a stable environment.
+If your trackers use an IMU besides BNO085 and ICM-45686, you may need to perform additional [IMU calibration](server/imu-calibration.md).
+- Additionally, after 15 or more minutes of use, take the trackers off and place them flat for 10-20s before putting them back on.
+This ensures that the IMU adjusts to your body temperature.

+## Ankle and foot trackers appear as one tracker
+This is normal.
+SlimeVR combines the position of the ankle tracker with the rotation of the foot tracker—which means SteamVR only reports one foot tracker.

 ## My trackers are bound to the wrong body part in SteamVR

-- If this is a problem in VRChat, try reducing the IK Calibration range to something smaller (e.g. 0.2).
-- If this happens in SteamVR, make sure your trackers are assigned to the right body parts in SlimeVR.
+If this happens in SteamVR, make sure your trackers are assigned to the right body parts in SlimeVR.
+Do not touch the assignments in SteamVR.

-## Your trackers are drifting more than expected

-Make sure that when you turn on your tracker, it's lying on a flat surface.
-The sensors need to calibrate for 10-20 seconds in a stable environment.
-If your trackers use an IMU besides BNO085s, you may need to perform additional [IMU calibration](server/imu-calibration.md).
+## Moving one tracker moves other body parts in VRChat
+- Ensure that IK calibration range is set to 0.2 in VRChat.
+- Ensure that Legacy Calibration and Legacy IK are both disabled in VRChat

+## Trackers are moving in the wrong direction when I move

+- Use the Automatic mounting calibration instead of manual.
+- Make sure your mounting orientations for your trackers in the server are correct to where they are on your body (you may have to lie about them for certain setups)
+**DIY-Only:** You may have specified a wrong `IMU_ROTATION` value in your `defines.h` file.
+Take note of which trackers are the issue and refer to the [configuring the SlimeVR firmware page](firmware/configuring-project.md#adjust-imu-board-rotation) to get the board's rotation right.
+If it’s only off by a few degrees, shift your trackers inwards or outwards a bit, then redo automatic mounting calibration.

 ## My feet sink into the floor / I'm sliding a lot

 This will be due to either your physical or bone length setup.
 Try:

 - Making sure "Skating correction" and "Floor clip" are enabled in the SlimeVR Settings > Tracking settings (doesn't work for Quest Standalone for now).
-- Running through the Automatic Body Proportions Calibration again.
+- Running through the Automatic Calibration again.
-- Changing your IRL tracker mounting.
+- Adjusting your IRL tracker mounting.
-- Adjusting your bone lengths manually by following the [step shown here](server/body-config.md#configuring-body-proportions-manually).

-## Trackers are moving in the wrong direction when I move

-- Use the experimental Automatic mounting calibration.
-- Make sure your mounting orientations for your trackers in the server are correct. (you might have to lie about them for certain setups)
-- You may have specified a wrong `IMU_ROTATION` value in your `defines.h` file.
-Take note of which trackers are the issue and refer to the [configuring the SlimeVR firmware page](firmware/configuring-project.md#adjust-imu-board-rotation) to get the board's rotation right.
-- If it’s only off by a few degrees, shift your trackers inwards or outwards a bit, then full reset.
+## My feet are incorrect/move incorrectly
+- Ensure foot mounting reset is completed after mounting calibration in the SlimeVR server.
+- Try changing the angle of your feet; higher or lower angles may work better depending on your body type.
+They should not be tilted to either side during foot calibration.

 ## My avatar floats above the ground

-- Make sure your floor level is correct using OVRAdvancedSettings' fix floor function.
+- Make sure your floor level is correct by redrawing your boundary.
+If on Quest or other standalone headsets, clear boundary history.
-- Increase your User Real Height in VRChat or any equivalent setting in other games.
+- Ensure your real height is your actual IRL height in both SlimeVR and VRChat
+- This may also be caused by a niche issue with specific avatars, try switching to an alternative avatar and recalibrating in VRChat.

 ## My legs don't bend

-- Make sure you have upper leg trackers above your knees and assigned as "upper leg" trackers as well as lower leg trackers below your knees assigned as "lower leg" trackers.
+- Make sure you have upper leg trackers above your knees and assigned as "Thigh" trackers as well as ankle trackers just above your ankles assigned as "ankle" trackers.
-- Make sure your lower legs trackers are on your lower legs and not your feet.
+- Make sure your ankle trackers are on your ankles and not your feet.

 ## My legs cross when sitting down

-- Use the experimental Automatic mounting calibration.
+- Make sure your feet are positioned no closer than 10cm apart from each other in mounting calibration
-- Try mounting your upper leg trackers more inwards.
+- Try mounting your upper leg trackers further outwards at an angle
 - Try mounting your upper leg trackers higher on your thighs or lower on your upper legs depending on your build.
-- Calibrate with your legs straight and a normal hip width (24-32) in your body proportions.
+- Reset your body proportions  and height in the body proportions menu.
 - Use yaw reset to correct leg crossing: [assigning a keybind for resetting](server/setting-reset-bindings.md).

 ## One of my leg is higher than the other